 I wrote a blog post about easy ways to use Adobe Spark to design for your brand.

-What tips do you have for making Spark designs?
+What tips do you have for making Adobe Spark designs?

 Once you get more comfortable, make templates of your most successful posts.
 Take one of your designs you like, then duplicate the template.
-If I have a Spark post that did well in Instagram, it’s always stored in my Spark designs.
-I can go into my Spark library and make a duplicate of that design.
+If I have a social media post made with Adobe Spark that did well in Instagram, it’s always stored in my Adobe Spark designs.
+I can go into my Adobe Spark library and make a duplicate of that design.
 Don’t edit the original!
 Make a duplicate so you have the initial design as a template then you have a duplicate to insert new text or photos and still retain the style of that post that did so well.

-How can newbies get started using Spark Video?
+How can newbies get started using Adobe Spark in creating videos?

 Come up with a couple ideas and a few bullet points per idea.
 Don’t worry if you’re not comfortable being on camera.
-You could make a series of Post designs, load them into Spark Video, and then add voice over.
-You can even turn text into animations with Spark Post, then string the story together in Spark Video.
-In Video, you create the content slide-by-slide, point-by-point, so if you’re recording and make a mistake you can redo that slide without doing the whole voiceover again.
+You could make a series of designs, load them into Adobe Spark, and then add voice over.
+You can even turn text into animations with Adobe Spark, then string the story together in Adobe Spark as well.
+In creating videos with Adobe Spark, you create the content slide-by-slide, point-by-point, so if you’re recording and make a mistake you can redo that slide without doing the whole voiceover again.
 If you’re more comfortable later, you can be on film, but the voiceover option is a good way to get started and bring people closer to you.

 — Peg Fitzpatrick ✨ (@PegFitzpatrick) December 23, 2016